conradakunga/Blog/_posts/2025-08-28-sending-email-in-c-net-part-13-sending-email-with-inline-attachments-using-mailkit.md

     - MailKit
 ---

-This is Part 12 of a series on sending email.
+This is part 13 of a series on sending Email

 - [Sending Email in C# & .NET  - Part 1 - Introduction]({% post_url 2025-07-17-sending-email-in-c-net-part-1-introduction %})
 - [Sending Email in C# & .NET - Part 2 - Delivery]({% post_url 2025-07-18-sending-email-in-c-net-part-2-delivery %})